JonnyHaystack/i3-resurrect/README.md

 * [@antocuni](https://bitbucket.org/antocuni) - for the wmctrl Python library
 * [@giampaolo](https://github.com/giampaolo) - for the psutil Python library
 * Everyone who has worked on i3

+## Related projects

+For those interested, other excellent software I use to get things up and running quickly includes:
+- [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) - which obviously also inspired
+the name of this project
+- [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - an excellent companion to
+tmux-resurrect
+- [qutebrowser](https://github.com/qutebrowser/qutebrowser) - which has excellent session
+management, especially if you create bindings for saving and loading individual windows

 ## License